captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## REBECCA:
 All right.
+---
+## REBECCA:
 Yes.
+---
+## REBECCA:
 This is mostly absurd and rather improbable, and you’re not even publishers.
 ---
 ## JOHN:
 Exactly.
 ---
 ## REBECCA:
-And the project is enormous and costly and it is all on your head because this theatre has come to depend on you for its very life.
+And the project is enormous and costly and it is all on your head
+---
+## REBECCA:
+because this theatre has come to depend on you for its very life.
 ---
 ## JOHN:
 Yes. *Yes*.